The semi-random tree process: Preliminaries

 The next lemma computes the probability that the uniform spanning tree of $K_n$ does not have common edges with a fixed complete bipartite graph.

 \begin{lemma} Given $T\sim \mathrm{Unif}(\mathcal T_n)$ and any $k,\ell\in \mathbb N$ satisfying $k+\ell\le n$,

 \end{lemma} \begin{proof} We rely on the Aldous-Broder algorithm again.
 This time, however, our strategy is to directly compute the number of spanning trees of the graph $H_n = K_n\setminus (V_k\times (V_n\setminus V_{n-\ell}))$.
-More precisely, we find the probability that the uniform spanning tree of $H_n$ is given by the path $1,2,\dots,n$.
+To this end, we find the probability that the spanning tree of $H_n$ generated by the lazy random walk $(W_t)_{t\ge 0}$ is given by the path $1,2,\dots,n$.

 Let us start a lazy random walk $(W_j)_{j\ge 0}$ on $K_n$ from the vertex $v_1$.
-Then, for every $i\in [k]$, the probability that $v_{i+1}$ is the $(i+1)$--st vertex, added to the tree, conditionally on the fact that $v_i$ was the $i$--th vertex added to the tree, is given by $\tfrac{1}{n-\ell} + \tfrac{1}{(n-\ell) (n-\ell-i)}$: indeed, there is a probability of $\tfrac{1}{n-\ell}$ that the random walk visits $v_{i+1}$ immediately after its first visit of $v_i$, and otherwise it stays within $V_i$ at the next step with probability $\tfrac{i}{n-\ell}$ and the first edge going out of $V_i$ towards $V_{n-\ell}\setminus V_i$ is $v_iv_{i+1}$ with probability $\tfrac{1}{i(n-\ell-i)}$.
+Then, for every $i\in [k]$, the probability that $v_{i+1}$ is the $(i+1)$-st vertex, added to the tree, conditionally on the fact that $v_i$ was the $i$-th vertex added to the tree, is given by $\tfrac{1}{n-\ell} + \tfrac{1}{(n-\ell) (n-\ell-i)}$: indeed, there is a probability of $\tfrac{1}{n-\ell}$ that the random walk visits $v_{i+1}$ immediately after its first visit of $v_i$, and otherwise it stays within $V_i$ at the next step with probability $\tfrac{i}{n-\ell}$ and the first edge going out of $V_i$ towards $V_{n-\ell}\setminus V_i$ is $v_iv_{i+1}$ with probability $\tfrac{1}{i(n-\ell-i)}$.
 This gives the product

 Now, for every $i\in [k+1, n-\ell]$, we will compute the probability that $v_{i+1}$ is the vertex added immediately after $v_i$ conditionally on the fact that the vertex set, explored by the random walk up to now, is $V_i$ and the vertex $v_i$ was the last one explored.
 There are two cases: either the random walk visits the vertex $v_{i+1}$ immediately after it visits $v_i$, which happens with probability $\tfrac{1}{n}$, or it remains within $[i]$ with probability $\tfrac{i}{n}$.
 In the second case, we consider the Markov chain $(M_{1,j})_{j\ge 0}$ with three states, $A_1$, $B_1$ and $C_1$, and transition probabilities